-- are offset in the Company's separate statement of financial position or - are subject to an enforceable master netting arrangement or similar agreement that covers similar financial instruments, irrespective of whether,, they are offset in the separate statement of financial position.
+- are offset in the Group's consolidated statement of financial position, or - are subject to an enforceable master netting arrangement or similar agreement that covers similar financial instruments, irrespective of whether they are offset in the consolidated statement of financial position.

-The Company's sale and repurchase, reverse sale and repurchase transactions, and securities borrowing and lending are covered by master agreements with netting terms similar to those of ISDA Master Netting Agreements.
+The Group's sale and repurchase, reverse sale and repurchase transactions, and securities borrowings and lendings are covered by master agreements with netting terms similar to those of ISDA Master Netting Agreements.
 In general, under such agreements the amounts owed by each counterparty that are due on a single day in respect of transactions outstanding in the same currency under the agreement are aggregated into a single net amount payable by one party to the other.
 In certain circumstances, for example when a credit event such as a default occurs, all outstanding transactions under the agreement are terminated, the termination value is assessed, and only a single net amount is due or payable in settlement transactions.
-The above ISDA master netting arrangements do not meet the offsetting criteria in the separate statement of financial position.
-This is because they create a right of set-off of recognised amounts that is enforceable only following an event of default, insolvency or bankruptcy of the Company or its counterparties.
-In addition the Company and its counterparties do not intend to settle on a net basis or to realise the assets and settle the liabilities simultaneously.
+The above ISDA master netting arrangements do not meet the offsetting criteria in the consolidated statement of financial position.
+This is because they create a right of set-off of recognised amounts that is enforceable only following an event of default, insolvency or bankruptcy of the Group or the counterparties.
+In addition the Group and its counterparties do not intend to settle on a net basis or to realise the assets and settle the liabilities simultaneously.